spacetelescope/drizzlepac/doc/source/mast_data_products/hap-parameters.rst

     This parameter specifies whether or not to drizzle each input image onto separate output images.
 The separate output images will all have the same WCS as the final combined output frame.
 These images are used to create the median image, needed for cosmic ray rejection.

 driz_sep_bits: int (*default="16"*)
-    Integer sum of all the DQ bit values from the input image's DQ array that should be considered 'good' when building the weighting mask.
+    Integer sum of all the DQ bit values from the input image's DQ array that should be considered "good" when building the weighting mask.
 This can also be used to reset pixels to good if they had been flagged as cosmic rays during a previous run of ``AstroDrizzle``, by adding the value 4096 for ACS and WFPC2 data.
 Please see the section on Selecting the ``Bits`` Parameter for a more detailed discussion.

 driz_sep_kernel: str (*default="turbo"*)
     Used for the initial separate drizzling operation only, this parameter specifies the form of the kernel function used to distribute flux onto the separate output images.
-The current options are: 'square', 'point', 'turbo', 'gaussian', and 'lanczos3'.
-The latter two options ('gaussian' and 'lanczos3') are not guaranteed to conserve flux, but may produce reasonable results; understand the effects of these kernels before using them.
-A former option 'tophat' has been removed as it was found to produce poor results.
+The current options are: "square", "point", "turbo", "gaussian", and "lanczos3".
+The latter two options ("gaussian" and "lanczos3") are not guaranteed to conserve flux, but may produce reasonable results; understand the effects of these kernels before using them.
+A former option "tophat" has been removed as it was found to produce poor results.
 See adrizzle.help for more details.

 driz_sep_wt_scl: float (*default=exposure time (from image header)*)
     This parameter specifies the weighting factor for input image.
 If ``driz_sep_wt_scl``\ =\ ``exptime``, then the scaling value will be set equal to the exposure time found in the image header.
 The use of the default value is recommended for producing optimal behavior for most scenarious.
-It is possible to set ``wt_scl``\ =\ 'expsq' for weighting by the square of the exposure time, which is optimal for read-noise dominated images.
+It is possible to set ``wt_scl``\ =\ "expsq" for weighting by the square of the exposure time, which is optimal for read-noise dominated images.

 driz_sep_pixfrac: float (*default=1.0*)
     Fraction by which input pixels are "shrunk" before being drizzled onto the output image grid, given as a real number between 0 and 1.
 This specifies the size of the footprint, or "dropsize", of a pixel in units of the input pixel size.
-If ``pixfrac`` is set to less than 0.001, the kernel parameter will be reset to 'point' for more efficient processing.
+If ``pixfrac`` is set to less than 0.001, the kernel parameter will be reset to "point" for more efficient processing.
 In the step of drizzling each input image onto a separate output image, the default value of 1.0 is best in order to ensure that each output drizzled image is fully populated with pixels from the input image.
 For more information, see the help for the ``drizzle`` task.

 .. null?!?!?!?!?